gne-ldh/ClassNotes/Notes/PPS/Computer_System_Components/Memory_and_Storage_Devices.md

-# Memory of Computer System
+# Memory and storage devices of Computer System

 ## Computer System